 UC Davis expects students to have their own computers.
-Each spring, Information and Educational Technology works with other areas of campus to develop a list of minimum computer specifications for UC Davis' computing environment.
-Students should use these guidelines as they choose a computer to bring to campus for the 2013-2014 academic year.
+Each spring, the Information and Educational Technology department works with a number campus organizations to develop a usable set of minimum computer specifications for UC Davis' computing environment.
+Students new to UC Davis should use these guidelines as they choose a computer to bring to campus for the 2014-2015 academic year.
 To the degree that technology can be predicted, a system that meets these recommendations should support students' basic needs for two to four years.

 Generally, UC Davis recommends:

 - Using a laptop rather than a desktop computer.
 Laptops make work and studies portable.

 - If choosing a computer with a Windows operating system, use Windows 7 or Windows 8.1.
 Please check with your particular school or college to learn if it has specific recommendations.